pat-coady/contrast-pred-code/README.md

 https://arxiv.org/abs/1807.03748

 The above paper experiments with representation learning for audio, vision, natural language, and reinforcement learning.
-The implementation here is focuses on learning a representation for speech.
-The training data is from the [LibriSpeech](http://www.openslr.org/12).
+The implementation focuses on learning a representation for speech.
+The training data is from [LibriSpeech](http://www.openslr.org/12).

 ### Instructions